MasseyRustTraining/rule-110/README-part2.md

   Hide things that should be private.
 Use modules as needed to isolate code.

+Both library and demo code should have Rustdoc comments, be formatted according to Rustfmt standards, and build without compiler or Clippy warnings.

+## Bonus

 * The demo application, in `examples/rule110.rs`, should accept at least a command-line argument for the number of rows to be printed.
 If you allow arbitrary input, that